Three-generation solutions of equations of motion in heterotic supergravity: Ranges of generation numbers

-The Bianchi identity (\ref{eq:bi}) restricts $N_{gen}$ further.
+The Bianchi identity (\ref{eq:bi}) restricts $N_{\text{gen}}$ further.
 It requires each column of $n_{Ai}$ to be orthogonal to the others.
-Since only two components of columns $i=2,3$ are non-zero, then $n_{A1}n_{A2}n_{A3}=0$ for every $A$.
-The second term of $N_{gen}$ in Eq. (\ref{engen}) thus vanishes.
+Since only two components of columns $i=2,3$ are nonzero, $n_{A1}n_{A2}n_{A3}=0$ for every $A$.
+Thus, the second term of $N_{\text{gen}}$ in Eq. (\ref{engen}) vanishes.